Tax Free Profits When Selling Your Home

 Property Tax Deduction

 The property taxes you pay may be deductible.
 The taxes must be based on property value, among other requirements.
 Fees for services, such as sewer or sanitation, do not qualify.
 The total deduction for all state and local taxes, including income and property taxes, is limited to $10,000.
+This deduction is available only to taxpayers that itemize,

 Call Aaron Hoffman to be sure you are getting every available deduction.
 We can be reached at 203-548-0220.